SumoLogic/sumologic-documentation/docs/cse/rules/cse-rules-syntax.md

 ## asciiToHex

 Casts an ASCII string to a hexadecimal string.
-This is equivalent to `toHex` in the CSE rules syntax.
+This is equivalent to `toHex` in the Cloud SIEM rules syntax.

 **Syntax**